RickCogley/RCC-Hugo2015/content/post/20150911-generate-passwords-from-japanese-romaji-on-mac.md

   - Tips
   - Productivity
   - SysAdmin
+postsummary: I wanted an easy way to generate passwords at the Mac command line, and found a relatively simple solution which lets you type ``genpass`` and then simply copy-paste the password from your clipboard, to whatever password box is requesting one.
+postsvg: icon-origami-fish
 ---

 I wanted an easy way to generate passwords at the Mac command line, and found a relatively simple solution which lets you type ``genpass`` and then simply copy-paste the password from your clipboard, to whatever password box is requesting one.